OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 (*ω\ p* = 2\ *π*/**WaveTp**) to minimize computational expense.
-Setting a proper upper cut-off frequency (**WvHiCOffS**) also minimizes computational expense and is important to (1) ensure convergence of the second-order summations, (2) avoid unphysical “bumps” in the wave troughs, (3) prevent nonphysical effects when approaching of the breaking-wave limit, and (4) avoid nonphysical wave forces at high frequencies (i.e., at short wavelengths) when using a strip-theory
+Setting a proper upper cut-off frequency (**WvHiCOffS**) also minimizes computational expense and is important to (1) ensure convergence of the second-order summations, (2) avoid unphysical "bumps" in the wave troughs, (3) prevent nonphysical effects when approaching of the breaking-wave limit, and (4) avoid nonphysical wave forces at high frequencies (i.e., at short wavelengths) when using a strip-theory